M35 series 2½-ton 6×6 cargo truck: Civilian conversions

 The M35-series trucks have been sold as surplus both to military vehicle collectors and to persons or organizations looking for an inexpensive truck capable of off-road operation.
 Users have included farmers, rural electric utilities, and fire departments.
 Surplus vehicles may be retained in military configuration, or modified to suit the needs of their new owners.
 Such modifications may include "bobbed" chassis with one of the rear axles removed, new cargo beds or boxes, fuel or water tanks, and conversion of the electrical system to 12 volts.
 One famous example is the "War Wagon", a bobbed M35A2 outfitted with a stepside pickup truck bed and painted in the colors of Auburn University.
 Its owner and builder, Terrell Glove can be seen driving the streets of Auburn, Alabama near Toomer's corner on football game days.

-Localised versions
+Localized versions

 The M35 is otherwise known as the M6 or the M621 in the Norwegian Military, the main difference is that the truck as standard has airlockers on all 3 axles as opposed to none on the regular M35.
 Furthermore, the rear of the truck is normally singled out so that it sports 6 wheels instead of the normal 10.